jboulanger/UsageStats/README.md

 Calendars are access directly using an http request.
 For this we need the cookie of the kerio session.

 - Go to kerio
-- In the top right select integrationwith..
-- Press Ctrl-Shift-E
+- Press Ctrl-Shift-E to open the developer tools
 - Select the network tab in the developer tools
-- Right click on one item and select the Copy Value> Copy as cURL
+- Right-click on one item and select the "Copy Value> Copy as cURL"
-- in the copied text identify the section with -H 'Cookie:.....' and copy the par between quotes
+- Paste the text in a text file cookies.txt

+## Duplicates
+The calendars have GUID that 'uniquely' identify booking events.
+However, modified events and group booking share the same GUID.

 ## Browse the database manually
 sqlitebrowser bookings.db